 Issue Activity Description 4.
 Modeling of Netted Transactions at the NYISO-HQ Interface Currently, real-time imports from HQ are limited to 1200 MW based upon NY first contingency criteria.
 Day-ahead and real-time scheduling software recognizes a 1500 MW limit at the NY-HQ proxy bus comprised of imports, exports and wheel-throughs.
 One solution that has been suggested would create a second proxy bus model at the interface, which would be used to schedule only wheel-through transactions; the first proxy bus would be used to schedule imports/exports up to a net level of 1200 MW.
-NYISO will provide a high-level review of the costs and benefits associated with implementing a wheel-through only proxy bus to stakeholders in January.
+NYISO is developing a white paper on the ramifications of this issue and will make available for stakeholder discussion in Q4-2005.
+This issue will be addressed as part of the Market Evolution Plan.
 5. Multiple Proxy Buses for Free- Flowing Interfaces Further analysis of the feasibility of implementing multiple proxy buses will be included with future assessment of market coordination efforts of the ISOs after implementation and testing of several current initiatives (i.e., PJM's market to market coordination with MISO, NY's SMD2) and will be brought back to a future seams coordination meeting.
 6. Elimination of Rate Pancaking The NYISO, with the support of the New York TOs, will initiate discussions among the affected parties in the Northeast to explore the potential for rate pancaking relief between New York and PJM.
 A meeting between the NY and PJM TOs was held on August 18th to initiate discussions on this issue.